Layperson Lecture #7

 In the selection from The Gospel according to Saint JOHN 4:5-42, we have Jesus and the Samaritan Woman at the Well.
 He calls her out for adultery, though some will say he was prophesying.
 She tells her local townsfolk about this, and they listen to Jesus.
 It’s only after they listen to Jesus that they believe what the Woman at the Well said.

 The CONCLUSION I first drew from these selections is that we should trust those in power.
 But, I’m an adversarial theologian and an old punk.
-I question authorities and traditions, though I’ve been told I’m a Contrarian.
+I question authorities and traditions, and I’ve been told I’m a Contrarian.
 If Authority leads us into situations that seem dangerous, why wouldn’t we cry out against them?
 If the Authority had simply been clear with all the details from the outset, it would be much easier to trust.
 Clear communication is important to me as a person with a language processing learning disability.
-But, clear communication is one of the bases of my adversarial theology.
+Clear communication is one of the bases of my adversarial theology.
 Easy answers should never be given.
 But any answers that are given should be worded in such a way that makes what’s said easy to understand.

 And the Woman at the Well had answers for her townspeople, though they didn’t believe her until they heard the Authority.
 One of my ordination vows was to be the teacher who is open to learning from the students.
 An Authority might not necessarily be The Authority.
 Sometimes, The Authority on a matter is the unexpected source.
 The townspeople should have trusted the Woman from the Well.